-What is a Solderer or Brazer?
+What Does it Take to Be a Solderer or Brazer?

-Career Description Braze or solder together components to assemble fabricated metal parts, using soldering iron, torch, or welding machine and flux.
+Job Description: Braze or solder together components to assemble fabricated metal parts, using soldering iron, torch, or welding machine and flux.

 - Dip workpieces into molten solder or place solder strips between seams and heat seams with irons to bond items together.

-Solderer or Brazer Required Skills
+Solderer or Brazer Skills

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.